Mechanical-Advantage/AdvantageScope/README.md

 - Console message review
 - Log statistics analysis

-AdvantageScope can be used with any WPILib project, but is also optimized for use with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.
+Advantage Scope can be used with any WPILib project, but is also optimized for use with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.

 View the [online documentation](/docs/INDEX.md) or find it offline by clicking the book icon in the tab bar.